 The 180 N. Ada building is a contemporary reinterpretation of Chicago exposed structural frame construction.
-Located in the city’s growing West Loop neighborhood, the design acknowledges the area’s traditional industrial architecture while providing the amenities expected of a new residential development.
+Located in the city’s growing West Loop neighborhood, the design acknowledges the area’s traditional industrial architecture, while providing the amenities expected of a new residential development.
 The L-shaped configuration features a 13-story tower facing Lake Street and 8-story structure along Ada.
-The structural frame of the tower evokes Mies van der Rohe’s celebrated designs of the mid-20th century.
-The lower portion of the building relates to late 19th century industrial structures found throughout the West Loop.
+The structural fame of the tower evokes Mies van der Rohe’s celebrated designs of the mid-20th century.
+The lower portion of the building relates to late-19th-century industrial structures found throughout the West Loop.

 Apartment configurations range from studios to three-bedroom units, providing options for potential residents and encouraging community through a variety of family sizes within a single building.
 Resident amenities include a pool, fitness center, bar, lounge, kitchen, private dining room, and an outdoor terrace.
 The transit-oriented-development provides a variety of public transit options within steps of the building’s front door.

 300,684 square feet

 Eriksson Engineering, Civil